eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 **Proof:** If $$X$$ is the only candidate moved, then the relative position of $$A$$ with all candidates, besides potentially $$X$$, is unchanged.
 Therefore, no candidate apart from $$X$$ or $$A$$ *can* be the new winner by Lemma \ref{relativepositionlemma}.
 That is, if $$B$$ is the new winner, then $$B\in\{X,A\}$$. **QED**

-We see that monotonicity actually follows *extremely* straightforwardly from strategyproofness because of how important the relative position of the winner is between candidates, when moving between profiles.
+Monotonicity falls out quite directly from strategyproofness, driven by how tightly the relative position of the winner between candidates is constrained when moving between profiles.

 Further, we can make the observation that moving $$X$$ up can only *possibly* make $$X$$ win if $$X$$ is moved from *under* the current winner to *above* that current winner.